perscamden/asylum_diary/README_2.md

 Some details.
 Allowance.
 Was told to sign a paper about allowance.
 Considered that I didn't have much money and that I should be able to contribute back to the society when the waiting was done (or that's what I thought), along with other factors, I signed.
 Months later got an allowance of 14.7 (or 15.7 later) euros a month which soon paused when moved to Kybartai and I didn't sign another paper that looked different.
 Resumed when moved back to Pabradė.
-About the appeal.
+Most, if not all, was used to travel to the Migration department.

 About the appeal.
 Much like the whole time I wasn't given proper information even when I asked, I was not even contacted before being told to attend an online court hearing, nor was I able to access the case from the court system.